horovod/tutorials/fashion_mnist/README.md

 # Fashion MNIST Tutorial

-In this tutorial, you will learn how to apply Horovod to a [WideResNet](https://arxiv.org/abs/1605.07146) model, trained on Fashion MNIST dataset.
+In this tutorial, you will learn how to apply Horovod to a [WideResNet](https://arxiv.org/abs/1605.07146) model, trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

+## Prerequisites

 If this is an in-person session, hosts will set up VM for you and provide you credentials to Jupyter Lab.
 If you're working on this tutorial on your own, please follow installation instructions in [INSTALL.md](INSTALL.md).